WHEN LOVE FEELS LIKE A BURDEN, TRUTH DRAWS THE LINE.

 Issue: Identify the heart of the conflict — not just the symptoms.

-Rule: What biblical principles, commands, or examples apply?
+Rule: What biblical verses, principles, commands, or examples apply towards resolving the issue?

 Application: How does the biblical rule apply to the specific facts of this case?